MicrosoftDocs/sdk-api/sdk-api-src/content/msinkaut/ne-msinkaut-inkpersistenceformat.md

 ### -field IPF_GIF

+Ink is persisted by using a Graphics Interchange Format (GIF) file that contains ISF as metadata that is embedded within the file.

+This allows ink to be viewed in applications that are not ink-enabled and maintain its full ink fidelity when it returns to an ink-enabled application.
+This format is ideal when transporting ink content within an HTML file and making it usable by ink-enabled and ink-unaware applications.

 ### -field IPF_Base64GIF

-### -field IPF_Base64Gif

 Ink is persisted by using a base64 encoded fortified.

 This GIF format is provided when ink is to be encoded directly in an XML or HTML file with later conversion into an image.
 A possible use of this would be in an XML format that is generated to contain all ink information and used as a way to generate HTML through Extensible Stylesheet Language Transformations (XSLT).

-### -field IPF_Gif

-Ink is persisted by using a Graphics Interchange Format (GIF) file that contains ISF as metadata that is embedded within the file.

-This allows ink to be viewed in applications that are not ink-enabled and maintain its full ink fidelity when it returns to an ink-enabled application.
-This format is ideal when transporting ink content within an HTML file and making it usable by ink-enabled and ink-unaware applications.

 ## -see-also